 Part A of frontal swing tested by this performance measure specifically addresses issues related to the hauling unit.
 The second and third components (Parts B and C) of the frontal swing performance measure, which deal with the semi-trailer(s), are both measured on the exit side of the turn and perpendicular to the exit path.
 These relate to the distance the semi-trailer front outside corner tracks outside the path of the front outside corner of the unit ahead of it (prime mover or converter dolly); on a prime mover the front outside corner is the primary reference that the driver sees, knows and will use (assisted by side mirrors) to establish adequate clearance between the vehicle and road and/or kerbside objects adjacent to the path of the turn, to prevent collisions or conflicts.
 Part B controls the maximum of the difference between the two paths.
-It is referred to as the Maximum of Difference between frontal swing-out values, or frontal swing MoD.
-Part C of the measure, referred to as the Difference between the Maximum frontal swing-out values, or frontal swing DoM, places an upper limit on maximum swing-out of the front outside corner of the semi-trailer measured relative to the maximum swing-out of the prime mover.
+It is referred to as the Maximum of Difference between frontal swing-out values, or frontal swing-out values, or frontal swing-out values, or frontal swing-out values, or frontal swing-out of the front outside corner of the measure of the semi-trailer to the maximum swing-out of the prime mover.